co-libri-org/BibHelioTech/bht/PIPELINE_CHANGELOG.md

 #### Fixed
 - swapped entities steps 5 and 6: syns before instr recog
 #### Changed
+#### New
 - add one step to remove duplicated events
-#### New
+- add one step to clean events out of timespan

 ## [4.5] - 2024-06-28 - Fix Duration/Mission linking
 #### Fixed